 The Allegheny Financial Group was recognized as a "Top Rated Financial Advisor" by AdvisoryHQ in 2019.
-This registered investment advisor (RIA) and broker-dealer based in Pittsburgh oversees more than $2.36 billion in assets.
 All of its board members and many of its advisors are certified financial planners (CFPs).
 To obtain this designation, an advisor must undergo training and take extensive tests.
 What's more, CFPs are held to a fiduciary standard, which means they are legally obligated to provide financial planning advice solely in the best interest of their clients.

 The firm provides individuals and other types of clients with asset management and financial planning services.

 Allegheny Financial Group can trace its roots back to 1976, when James D. Hohman and James J. Browne founded the firm to provide financial planning services to clients in the greater Pittsburgh area.
 The following year, the firm expanded to offer brokerage services.
 Today, it’s one of the largest independent broker-dealers in the area.
 It’s a member of the Financial Industry Regulatory Authority (FINRA), the Securities Investor Protection Corporation (SIPC) and the Municipal Securities Rulemaking Board (MSRB).

 The firm is principally owned by its employee advisors.
 Hohman and Brown continue to provide financial planning and investment advisory services to their clients.
 Hohman is a former president of the Pittsburgh chapter for the International Association of Financial Planning.
 Browne is a repeat recipient of the "Five Star Wealth Manager Award" by Five Star Professional, a research organization that recognizes leaders in the financial space.

 Allegheny Financial Group Client Types and Minimum Account Sizes